thovagaushop/My-2nd-brain/Technology/K3S/CICD/CICD with actions runner controller on k3s cluster.md

 ### Using OIDC and Aws Role to setup credential of AWS

+Explain:
-1. Setup identity providers
+1. Create identity providers
-2.
+2. Setup Assume Roles